THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 2. Priority Intelligence Requirements (PIR):

-- Assess REAPER strength, composition, and equipment.
+- Assess REAPER strength, composition, and equipment at each NAI.

 3. Commander's Critical Information Requirements (CCIR):

-- Compromise of any reconnaissance element
+- Compromise or detection of any squad

-4. Reporting:
+5. Reporting:

 - Report to higher when SP'ing or crossing the line of departure.